Fusion for bulging or herniated discs

-Patients suffering from the debilitating symptoms of a herniated or bulging disc may require surgical treatment to find pain relief.
+Patients suffering from the debilitating symptoms of a bulging or herniated disc may require surgical treatment to find pain relief.
 For some mild cases of this condition, conservative treatment will suffice.
 However, if the conservative treatment methods have been exhausted and you are still struggling to complete your daily activities through chronic pain, your physician or spine care specialist will likely suggest a spinal fusion.

-Shorter recovery^ for herniated disc and bulging disc fusion
+Shorter recovery for bulging or herniated disc fusion

 How minimally invasive cervical fusion can help

 At Laser Spine Institute, our minimally invasive ACDF procedures can help alleviate the symptoms of a bulging or herniated disc.
 This is done by making a small incision in the front of the neck region and then moving muscles aside as surgical tools are inserted through the incision.
 Our board-certified surgeons+ will then remove your damaged disc and insert bone graft materials and an artificial disc to stabilize the vertebral segment of your spine.

 Afterward, a patient is attended by a caregiver for 24 hours with instructions on postoperative care.
 To learn more about how minimally invasive cervical fusion may be able to help with chronic symptoms associated with a bulging disc or herniated disc in the neck, contact Laser Spine Institute.
 Our spine care experts have helped more than 75,000 patients find lasting relief from their conditions.

 Through a free MRI review,* our dedicated team is able to determine if you are a potential candidate for our outpatient procedures, so we can help you recapture your quality of life from debilitating pain and discomfort.